MichaelCurrin/gist-viewer/README.md

 [![Theme Minima](https://img.shields.io/badge/Theme-Minima-blue)](https://github.com/jekyll/minima)
 [![Made with Moustache](https://img.shields.io/npm/v/mustache?label=mustache)](https://www.npmjs.com/package/mustache)

+## Features

-A simple site that fetches all my gists from the [GitHub REST API](https://docs.github.com/en/rest) and renders them on a page using [mustache.js](https://www.npmjs.com/package/mustache) templating.
+- A simple site that fetches all of a user's gists from the [GitHub REST API](https://docs.github.com/en/rest)
+- It renders them on a page using [mustache.js](https://www.npmjs.com/package/mustache) templating.

-It is always up to date as the fetch happens on the frontend.
+- It is always up to date as the fetch happens on the frontend.
+- Easy to fork and [customize](#customize).

 <div align="center">